julelang/manual/src/packages/using-packages.md

 ## Use Declaration for Project
 Your own project may not consist of only one package, the main one.
 You may want to include different packages in your project.
 It is a useful action to use separate packages for the organization of the project.
 Jule recognizes subpackages in your project's main package and allows you to import those subpackages.

 For example, your main package is head directory.
 This package is your entry package for project.
+But for this, your main program must also be a module.
+For more information about modules, you can look at the [modules](/packages/modules) section.

 Your example project tree:
 ```